When visiting Historical landmarks, Beaches, and renowned movie theatres, Mumbai offers it all.

-The black-and-white carpeting, green velvet sofas, and fizzy beverages all combine to create a funky jazzy atmosphere that’s enhanced by the restaurant’s distinctive culinary approach, which draws on flavors from across the world.
+The black-and-white carpeting, green velvet sofas, and fizzy beverages combine to create a funky, jazzy atmosphere enhanced by the restaurant’s distinctive culinary approach, which draws on flavors from across the world.

-Chef Alex Sanchez, a San Franciscan ex-pat, keeps the menu simple, fresh, and focused on the ingredients.
-Lobster sliders, quesadillas with green pea guacamole, and the city’s most gorgeous beet and mascarpone risotto are among the dishes available.
+Chef Alex Sanchez, a San Franciscan ex-pat, keeps the menu simple, fresh and focused on the ingredients.
+Lobster sliders, quesadillas with green pea guacamole, and the city’s most gorgeous beet and mascarpone risotto are available.